 We are a development-stage biopharmaceutical company with limited operating history.
 Since inception, we have incurred significant operating losses.
-We incurred net losses (defined as net loss attributable to owners of the Company) of CHF 18.2 million, CHF 15.0 million and CHF 4.6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-As of December 31, 2014, we had an accumulated deficit of CHF 52.1 million.
+We incurred net losses (defined as net loss attributable to owners of the company) of CHF 15.0 million and CHF 4.6 million for the years ended December 31, 2013 and 2012, respectively, and net losses of CHF 5.9 million and CHF 2.2 million for the three months ended March 31, 2014 and 2013, respectively.
+As of March 31, 2014, we had an accumulated deficit of CHF 39.0 million.

 Our losses have resulted principally from expenses incurred in research and development of our product candidates and from general and administrative expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur significant operating losses in the future as we continue our research and development efforts for our product candidates in clinical development AM-101 and AM-111 and seek to obtain regulatory approval and commercialization of our product candidates.
-In our financial year ended December 31, 2014, we incurred CHF 22.2 million in operating expenses, of which CHF 17.7 million were research and development costs, and we expect that our total operating expense in 2015 will be in the range of CHF 30.0 to 35.0 million (including AM-111 clinical Phase 3 expenses related to the start of HEALOS and preparations for ASSENT and REACH).
+In our financial year ending December 31, 2014, we expect to incur costs in the range of CHF 30 to 35 million associated with research and development.

-To date, we have financed our operations through the initial public offering of our common shares, private placements of equity securities and short term loans.
+To date, we have financed our operations through private placements of equity securities.
 We have no products approved for commercialization and have never generated any revenues from product sales.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We are in the late stages of clinical development for our product candidates, but it may be several years, if ever, before we complete pivotal clinical trials and have a product candidate approved for commercialization and begin to generate revenues from product sales.